OCEANIA

 • Summer (December – February): Peak Season.
 Warm temperatures, long daylight hours, and popular for hiking, beaches, and outdoor adventures.
 Expect higher prices and larger crowds.

 • Autumn (March – May): A superb Shoulder Season.
-Milder temperatures, vibrant fall colors, and significantly fewer tourists than summer.
-Ideal for hiking, cycling, and scenic drives.
+Milder temperatures, vibrant fall colors, and significantly fewer tourists, ideal for outdoor activities.

-• Winter (June – August): Primarily Deep Off-Season for general touring, with colder temperatures and shorter days.
-However, it’s Peak Season for skiing and snowboarding, especially in the South Island.
-Great value for city breaks and exploring geothermal areas.
+• Winter (June – August): Primarily Deep Off-Season for general touring.
+Peak Season for skiing/snowboarding (South Island).
+Great value for city breaks.

 • Spring (September – November): Another excellent Shoulder Season.
-Landscapes burst with life, temperatures rise, and outdoor activities become more accessible.
-Crowds are moderate, and prices are generally good.
+Landscapes burst with life, temperatures rise, and crowds are moderate with good prices.

 Pacific Islands (e.g., Fiji, French Polynesia, Cook Islands, Vanuatu, Samoa):